cjdbarlow/Part-One/oxygen_storage.md

 * The sigmoid shape exists due to **cooperative binding**
-Each oxygen which binds to Hb causes conformational changes which allow it bind additional oxygen molcules more easily.
+Each oxygen which binds to Hb causes conformational changes which allow it bind additional oxygen molecules more easily.
   * When the fourth oxygen molecule has bound, Hb is said to be in the **relaxed conformation** (R state)
   * When no oxygen is bound, Hb is said to be in the **tense state** (T state)